xuyangy/vim-mark/README.md

     nmap <Leader>M <Plug>MarkToggle
     nmap <Leader>N <Plug>MarkAllClear

-As the latter is irreverible, there's also an alternative with an additional
+As the latter is irreversible, there's also an alternative with an additional
 confirmation:

     nmap <Leader>N <Plug>MarkConfirmAllClear